ryan-hays/core/README.md

 </pre>

 ### benchmark:
-We have tested the

-Co-crystal structures of proteins and small molecules (binders) can be obtained from [Protein Data Bank](http://www.rcsb.org/).
+We have trained the network on a large subsample (~30K) of structures from [Protein Data Bank](http://www.rcsb.org/).
+We have generated 10 decoys by docking every ligand back to its target and selecting only ones with Root Mean Square Deviation > 6A.
+Approximately 250 images/sec can be generated and enqueued by a single processor.
+One epoch took approximately 25minutes on a single processor and one K80 GPU With a 4-layer network we have achieved: top 100score: 73.09 confusion matrix: \[\[ 2462 293\] \[ 2745 40519\]\]